ivan-guerra/programmador.com/content/posts/2023/huffman-coding.md

 Playing around with the tool, you'll find some files compress down to 50% of their original size!

-The complete project source with build instructions, usage, etc. is available on GitHub under [huffman][5].
+Note, this project has since been rewritten in Rust.
+The complete project source is available on GitHub under [huffman][5].
+The Rust version of the project includes more testing, better error handling, and buffered IO.

 [1]: https://en.wikipedia.org/wiki/Huffman_coding
 [2]: https://en.wikipedia.org/wiki/Huffman_coding#Basic_technique